 All Canadians should have access to affordable prescription medicines regardless of where they live.
-Currently, 900,000 Manitobans have access to a wide range of prescription medicines and other health supports through extended health care plans.
+Currently, 530,000 New Brunswick residents have access to a wide range of prescription medicines and other health supports through extended health care plans.

 All Canadians should have affordable access to their needed medications, and we must address the high cost of prescription drugs in Canada.
-The Canadian life and health insurance industry strongly supports the federal Patented Medicine Prices Review Board (PMPRB) reforms which were to be implemented on July 1, 2020 but which have been delayed until July 2021 due to COVID-19.
+The Canadian life and health insurance industry strongly supports the federal Patented Medicine Prices Review Board (PMPRB) reforms which were to be implemented on July 1, 2020 but which have been delayed until July 2021.
 It is crucial that the federal government move ahead with these reforms to achieve affordability for consumers.